 This kind of content is without context.
 Yeah, you could go and look up the word “context”, but in terms of SEO you need to know that you have to write not only for search engines but for your audience, too.
 And a lot of SEO people are so techy that they can’t be creative.
-(If you’re looking for a creative techy SEO writer, I do that for businesses over at Content a la mode.)
+(If you’re looking for a creative techy SEO writer, we do that for businesses, too!)

 How can I learn to write like this, Kim?

-Well, you could sign up for our FREE trial and start learning.
+Well, you could sign up for our trial and start learning.
 IT’S REALLY THAT EASY!
-I guarantee that in 14 days, you can learn something that will drastically change your business.
+I guarantee that in just one week, you can learn something that will drastically change your business.
 All you have to do is get your hands a little dirty and try.
 You up for the challenge?
 Click that shiny pink button below.
-No credit card required.
 I triple dog dare you.